Zionell/Zionell/Readme.md

-I am a Middle Frontend Developer, mentor.
+I am a Frontend Developer, mentor.
 I am passionate about technologies and love to learn new things.